What GSM Should Linen Bedding Be? The Number That Matters More Than Thread Count

 Thread count is the number people quote when talking about sheet quality.
 For cotton, it is at least a partial indicator of density and weave.
 For linen, it is essentially meaningless.

 Linen is made from flax fibers that are longer, thicker, and more irregular than cotton fibers.
-They do not lend themselves to high-density weaving, and a linen sheet with a high thread count is either blended with another fiber or made from lower-quality short-staple flax that has been processed to pack more threads in.
+They do not lend themselves to high-density weaving, and a linen sheet with a high thread count is either blended with another fiber or made from lower-quality short-staple flax.
 Neither is better.

 The number that actually tells you something useful about linen bedding is GSM — grams per square meter.
 Here is what it means and what to look for.